ericwang184/cse15l-lab-reports/lab3.md

 ```
 This shows how many times "fact" was in a line within each of the .txt files in the written_2/travel_guides/berlitz/ directory.

+The grep -c command is useful when you are searching for which file the specific phrase comes up in the most.
+For example, if you have multiple essays in text file format that are all over the word count in a directory, you can search with grep -c to find how many times the word "that" comes up so in order to delete some of them to go under the word count.

 I found out how to use the grep -c command option at this [link](https://www.geeksforgeeks.org/grep-command-in-unixlinux/).
 ## grep ^character filename command option

+The grep ^charcter filename command option will return the lines that start with the character in the filename.
+This command is case-sensitive for the character, so it won't return the line if it starts with the uppercase of the character if the character is lowercase in the grep command, and vice versa.

 This is the first example of how the grep ^character filename command works.
 ```
 [cs15lwi23aqw@ieng6-201]:skill-demo1-data:515$ grep ^t written_2/*/*/*/*